Nimrod51/trilateration-leaflet/README.md

-# Trilateration Script Using Leaflet and Turf.js
+# Trilateration Using Leaflet and Turf.js

 This repository contains a simple HTML-based trilateration script that demonstrates the concept of trilateration using Leaflet and Turf.js libraries.
 Trilateration is a technique used to determine an unknown position using the distances between that position and known locations.